-- Music has no language.
-Its a form of expression, which can be felt by Heart and enjoyed even by those who do not understand the lyrics.
+Music has no language.
+It‘s a form of expression, which can be felt by the heart, and enjoyed even by those, who do not understand the lyrics.

-Here I want to highlight some of my favourite Indian musical instruments.
+In this article, I want to highlight some of my favourite, Indian musical instruments.

 India is a land of music and dance.
 In various parts of the country, different musical instruments are used.
-Broadly they can be listed as Sitar, Sarod, Tanpura, Shahnai and Tabla which is used in Hindustani classical music instruments.
-Whereas Veeina, MrIdangam, Kanjira, and Violin are used in Carnatac classical music.
+Broadly, they can be listed as Sitar, Sarod, Tanpura, Shahnai and Tabla.
+These instruments are used in Hindustani classical music.
+Whereas, Veena, MrIdangam, Kanjira, and Violin are used in Carnatac classical music.

 1. The Sitar:

 Sitar is one of the most popular North Indian classical instrument.
-Sitar has neck crafted from teak wood and a resonator carved from a large seasoned gourd.
+The neck of the Sitar is crafted from teak wood, and a resonator, carved from a large seasoned gourd.
 It has normally seven main strings.
 The gourd acts as a resonator for the strings.

 2. The Veena:

-Veena is the most popular musical instrument of South India and is synonymous with Carnatac music.
-Its melodious tunes have the power to invoke spirituality and one feels close to God by listening to it.
+Veena is the most popular musical instrument of South India, and is synonymous with Carnatac music.
+Its melodious tunes, have the power to invoke spirituality, and one feels close to the God, by listening to it.